 Yum!
-Chocolate Mousse!
+French Chocolate Mousse!
 If you are looking for the perfect recipe to impress, don’t look any further!
 This is THE delicious chocolate recipe you need in your repertoire!
-It’s easy and not very long to prepare.
+It’s easy and not very long to prepare and foolproof.

 This mousse is firm but light, just the perfect texture.
 It is decadent and not too sweet, just enough, just what you need.

 WARNING: It is quite irresistible and you will have to be strong and work on your self control!

 But most of all, Valentine’s Day is around the corner.
 This week, I suggested a decadent chocolate tart and now you have this other option, a faster one for a last minute decision.

 Listen, I have made that recipe on many many occasions.
 Even last minute, my mousse was set aside during dinner and it was delicious.
 It was sufficient time.

 Too much to do?
 Prepared ahead of time to make your life easier, store in the fridge 24 to 48 hours.
 I actually can’t guarantee it can be saved that long, who in their right mind will open the fridge and ignore the chocolate mousse?

 Presentation is so versatile: Bite size in glass shots, I choose wine glasses.
 You don’t have any of these?
 No problem.
 How about a big salad bowl?
 Family serving.
 Add fresh fruits, a leaf of mint like in restaurant, sprinkle some chocolate, or put a cookie in it.
 The sky is the limit.